akshay-joshi-25/A-B-Testing-of-Airbnb-s-Instant-Bookable-Feature/README.md

 This project will cover the following:
 1. Conduct a high-level analysis of Airbnb's 2025 U.S. property listings by City.
-2. Stimulate an A/B Test on the dataset to generate valuable insights on the impact of Airbnb's instant bookable feature.
+2. Simulate an A/B Test on the dataset to generate valuable insights on the impact of Airbnb's instant bookable feature.

 # 📂 **Datasets**